EXL-1/Python-Storm-Category/README.md

 # Python Storm Category

-A mini python project which determines the severity of storm.
+A mini python project which determines the severity of a storm.